chromoxdor/easy2ntfy/README.md

 ## **Todo:**

- show amount of daily send messages
 - authentication options for self hosted server
-- add notification when JSON message gets to long
+- ~~add notification when JSON message gets to long~~
 - ~~display saved parameters in WiFiManager if available (instead of default values)~~
+- maybe show amount of daily send messages